openedx/open-edx-proposals/oeps/oep-0030-arch-pii-markup-and-auditing.rst

 This tool should be run as part of the test or build processes (depending on project needs) and diff'd against the current version to confirm that the RST and JSON files are up to date.

-It is desirable for this tool to use static analysis of the files instead of executing in a runtime context or in tests to make sure that all files are examined, and to prevent missing annotations in cases where configuration changes can exclude, confuse, or break imports, as in edx-platform.
+It is desirable for this tool to use static analysis of the files (instead of executing in a runtime context such as in unit tests) to make sure that all files are examined, and to prevent missing annotations in cases where configuration changes can exclude or break imports.

 Backporting Annotations
 -----------------------
 Annotations will need to be added to existing code across the Open edX ecosystem.
 It is acknowledged that this is significant work, but is beyond the scope of this OEP to determine the resourcing and timing of this effort.
-It is possible within the framework presented in this OEP to roll out a partial implementation of annotations and expanding on it over time.
+It is possible within the framework presented in this OEP to roll out a partial implementation of annotations and expand on it over time.

 Rationale
 =========